Amandankosiyane/waiter_webapp/README.md

 # waiter_webapp

 ## About
-My sister owns a restaurant, so she asked me to build her a web-Application that will allow her waiters to select the days that they would like to work on.
+My sister owns a coffee shop, so she asked me to build her a web-Application that will allow her waiters to select the days that they would like to work on.

 She also want to see the available waiters per day.